footdabmommy/wse/docs/source/pvp.rst

-PVP toggle
+PvP toggle
 =====

-| To toggle pvp, simply do ``/pvp``!
+| To toggle PvP, simply do ``/pvp``!
-You will receive a message telling if pvp is on or off.
+You will receive a message telling you whether PvP is on or off.